7.4

 Durability

-Like its wool counterpart, the Tree Runner is not a durability champion, but it meets the bar for a specialized travel shoe (a 500-600km lifespan is a good expectation).
-The lightweight knit upper is its most vulnerable point and can be prone to snags or tears if used in rugged environments.
-The sole's wear rate is similar to the Wool Runner.
+Like its wool counterpart, the Tree Runner is not a durability champion, but it meets the standard for a specialized travel shoe, offering a reliable 500-600km lifespan under the right conditions.
+The lightweight knit upper is its most vulnerable point; it's more susceptible to snags or tears from urban hazards than a more robust synthetic or leather shoe.
+The outsole's wear rate is comparable to the Wool Runner, meaning it will abrade faster than a dense rubber sole.
 It's a shoe that will hold up well for several long trips to its intended hot-weather destinations, but it shouldn't be expected to last for years of hard, daily use, especially if it's your only shoe.

 Packability

 The Tree Runner is an excellent packable shoe.
 It's lighter and more flexible than the Wool Runner, allowing it to be compressed even smaller in a suitcase or backpack.
 For ultralight packers, its minimal weight and volume are a huge selling point.
-Its ability to serve as a primary shoe for an entire hot-climate trip (assuming you have a backup for rain or more formal occasions) makes it a very efficient choice for saving space and weight in your luggage.
+Its ability to serve as a primary shoe for an entire hot-climate trip (assuming you have a backup for rain or more formal occasions) saves significant space and weight in your luggage.

 Functionality